alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-10-the-moon-landing.md

 ---
+date: 2024-07-10
+group1: true
+hijri: Muharram 04, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: The Moon Landing
-date: 2024-07-10
-hijri: Muharram 04, 1446
 source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1615, Question 12
-category: [fatwas]
-note: true
-group1: true
-locale: en
-lang: en
 summary: The knowledge about this matter will not increase or decrease our faith.
   Thus, we should neither believe nor deny what they say.
+title: The Moon Landing
 ---

 ### Question: